rajprateek25/docker-gettingstarted/README.md

 Test your application by adding a few items to the list, removing items or marking items as complete.

-## Leveraging Docker-Tech
+## Leveraging Docker-Tech!
-Docker technology has many advantages and application scenarios:\
+Docker has many advantages and application scenarios:

 **Light-weight**\
 Docker uses OS-level virtualization unlike Virtual Machines.
 This allows the applications to be packaged with their dependencies and delivered in light-weight containers.

 **Reproducibility**\
 Application is developed locally and shared as Docker Containers.
 The exact configurations of a container is written in the `DockerFile`.
-Sharing the `DockerFile` among team members ensures identical functionality and thus standardized applications.
+Sharing the DockerFile among team members ensures identical functionality and thus standardized applications.

 **Portability**\
 Docker containers can run on a laptop, on physical or virtual machines in a data center, on cloud providers, or in a hybrid of these environments.